Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Self-Reliant Scene Text Spotter

 \subsection{Estimation of Positive Anchor Points}

-The Anchor Estimator is designed to predict positive anchor points for each potential text instance, which \wu{serve} as the reference position\wu{s} for text detection and text recognition in the post-processing.
-A confidence map is learned to quantify the probability for each anchor point of feature maps.
+Positive Anchor Estimator is designed to predict positive anchor points for each potential text instance, which serve as location reference for both text detection and recognition during the inference stage.
+To be specific, for each predicted positive anchor point, \textbf{SRSTS v2} samples representative points around it by Sampling Module and conducts text detection and recognition in parallel for the corresponding text instance based on the features of sampled points.
+Thus, our \textbf{SRSTS v2} is able to decouple text recognition from the detection results.

-\textbf{Learning confidence map for anchor points.} The confidence map is learned from the feature maps output from the Feature Extractor.
-Each pixel value in the confidence map, which is within $[0,1]$, indicates the probability for this pixel to be a positive anchor point.
+We view all pixels in the feature maps as anchor points and select positive anchors from them.
+To this end, Positive Anchor Estimator learns a confidence map to quantify the probability of being positive anchors for each pixel of feature maps.